deepdrive/problem-worker/README.md

 c.f. [docker restart](https://docs.docker.com/engine/reference/run/#restart-policies---restart)

 Now stop the instance (leave the container running so it restarts) and create an image to fully bake your new eval VM!
+You can do this in the UI under images using the disk you pulled the image onto as the source disk.

 Note that from now on, the source will be automatically updated with the auto_updater using git.
-There's no need to rebuild the container even if the python dependencies change (since we install requirements.txt on start and will restart if requirements.txt changes).
+There's no need to rebuild the container even if the python dependencies change (since we install requirements.txt and git pull latest on start and will restart if requirements.txt changes).

-If you do need to update the container, you'll have to bake a new VM image and reference that image in problem-coordinator.
+If you do need to update the container, you'll have to bake a new VM image and reference that image in problem-coordinator `worker_instance_create.json`.